 Timeline: The Tradition of Mount Sinai’s Arabian Location

 There are well over a dozen proposed locations for Mount Sinai.
-Some are in Egypt, others in Jordan, and a few in Saudi Arabia.
-Though scholarly tradition largely holds that Mount Sinai is St. Catherine's in Egypt's Sinai Peninsula, there is another unbroken tradition identifying Mount Sinai in Saudi Arabia that dates back to the 3rd century B.C.
+Some are in Egypt, others in Jordan, and others still in Saudi Arabia.
+Though scholarly tradition largely holds that Mount Sinai is St. Catherine's in Egypt's Sinai Peninsula, there is another unbroken tradition identifying Mount Sinai in Saudi Arabia that dates back to the 3rd century B.C. (and potentially earlier).

 Ancient Jewish Tradition